seanpmaxwell/React-Ts-Best-Practices/README.md

 - For small components that only have one or two state values, using `useState` directly is fine, but once a component starts to have large numbers of state values, using a custom hook to handle all the state values as a single object will make your code much more readable and easier to manage.
 There might be libraries for this or you copy and paste the source for the custom hook <a href="https://github.com/seanpmaxwell/useSetState/blob/main/src/useSetState.ts">here</a>.
 - This will make your code more readable cause now all variables that belong to the local state will began with `state`, and you only need one function managing them `setState()`.
 The other function `resetState` is also useful for things like modals where you need to reset the state when the modal closes.

-### useContext() <a name="use-context"></a>
+### useContext and "third party global state managers" <a name="use-context"></a>
 - If a state value in a parent component only needs to go down one layer to a child component that exists in the same file, then passing it through the function properties (props) is fine; `context` or `redux` is probably overkill.
-If however you have a large/complex component that needs to pass data to multiple children, spread across different files, then don't use props, use `context` or `redux` instead.
+If however you have a large/complex component that needs to pass data to multiple children, spread across different files, then don't use props, use `context` or a global state manager like `redux` instead.
-- If your component contains both a large amount of jsx code and a lot of logic as well whose data needs to be passed down, it might be worth it break your context and your jsx code into different files.
-You should append these files with `ctx.tsx`.
-For example, suppose your App.tsx file contains a lof of jsx code and a lot of logic for managing the user sessions, you could create a seperate App.ctx.tsx file which uses `createContext()` whose default export is the context's provider (see <b>Snippet 4</b>).
+- For those using `useContext`, if your component contains both a large amount of dom content and a large amount of `<Provider/>` properties as well, it might be worth it break your context and your jsx code into different files.
+You should append these files with `"file Name".provider.tsx`.
+For example, suppose your App.tsx file contains a lof of jsx code and a lot of logic for fetching/managing the user sessions, you could create a seperate App.provider.tsx file which uses `createContext()` whose default export is the context's provider (see <b>Snippet 4</b>).

 ### Snippet 4
 ```.tsx